Ghosts of the Buenos Aires Subway

 Some of the economic policies of former president Victorino de la Plaza (pictured with cane) still haunt Argentina

-In the most threatening display of preternatural forces, subte workers say something turns off all of the security cameras at night.
+In the most threatening display of preternatural forces, subway workers say something turns off all of the security cameras at night.

 When turned back on, translucent figures stare close into the camera in a menacing way, attempting to scare away the subway workers, whom the ghosts of Pasco station clearly feel are intruders.